🌿 Core Strokes Approach & Methods

 • spiral developmental model integrating

-trauma, character organization, and maturation
+trauma, character organization, and embodied maturation

 • the integration of breath phases with tissue textures and relational dynamics